Accessible Bathrooms Change Lives

 Within a week, her son Mike had installed two grab bars in the bathtub and a hand-held shower for better control.
-Mary also purchased a simple bath-bench.
-She could now enter the tub safely by sitting on the bench outside the tub, sliding over, and maneuvering her legs into the tub.
+Mary also purchased a simple bath-bench, so she can enter the tub safely by sitting on the bench outside the tub, sliding over, and maneuvering her legs into the tub.

 Encouraged by her newfound independence from her accessible improvements, Mary continued to look at other accessible bathing solutions and within two months had installed a roll-in accessible shower to replace her bathtub.
-Now Mary enjoys bathing in her barrier-free shower, safely and independently."An accessible bathroom changed Mary's life".
+Now Mary enjoys bathing in her barrier-free shower, safely and independently.

 Before making her bathroom accessible Mary, like many her age, feared falling in the bathtub.
 Today, Mary thoroughly enjoys her bathing experience.